Demonstration of analyzers for multimode photonic time-bin qubits: Appendix C: Entanglement verification

-As entanglement is fundamentally important and an effective distribution of entanglement is a necessary condition for secure QKD~\cite{M. Curty 2004a}, we need to verify whether or not entanglement is present in our experiment.
-This is especially important in the absence of a complete security analysis of a QKD implementation.
-We assume that the spontaneous parametric down-conversion process generates a pair of photons with negligible multiple-photon-pairs event.
+The ability to verify effective entanglement is a necessary condition for secure QKD~\cite{M. Curty 2004}.
+This is especially important in the absence of a complete security analysis of a QKD implementation, and applies to prepare-and-measure QKD as well as entanglement-based schemes.
+We assume that the spontaneous parametric down-conversion process generates a pair of photons with negligible multiple-photon-pair events.
 Each photon is a polarization qubit and the pair of photons is potentially entangled.
-By detecting one photon in the pair, we can herald the generation of the second photon.
-After the conversion from polarization qubit to time-bin qubit, the second one is transmitted to the MM-TQA.
+By detecting a photon A in the pair, we can herald the other photon B. After the conversion from polarization qubit to time-bin qubit, the photon B is transmitted to the MM-TQA.
 Suppose that Alice holds the polarization qubit while Bob holds the time-bin qubit.
 To include conversion and transmission losses of the time-bin qubit, we enlarge the dimension of Bob's system from $2$ to $3$ by adding a dimension corresponding to no photon arriving at Bob.
 Hence, the final state $\rho$ shared by Alice and Bob is a $2 \times 3$-dimensional state.
-We need to verify whether or not the state $\rho$ is entangled using only the measurement results $\mathcal{V}_\text{z}=0.952 \pm 0.011$ and $\mathcal{V}_\text{xy}=0.804 \pm 0.006$ without further assumptions on the state.
-Since the measurements of Alice and Bob are block-diagonal with respect to the subspaces of total photon number, as we will show below in Eq.~\eqref{eq:meas_Alice} and~\eqref{eq:meas_Bob}, we can also assume without loss of generality that the state $\rho$ shows the same structure.
-This follows from the fact that the measurement structure allows us to assume that a quantum non-demolition measurement of the total photon number is executed before the actual measurement itself.
+We need to verify whether or not the state $\rho$ is entangled using only the measurement results in $\mathcal{V}_{\rm{Z}}=0.95 \pm 0.01\,(0.92 \pm 0.01)$ and $\mathcal{V}_{\rm{\phi}}=0.80 \pm 0.01\,(0.77 \pm 0.01)$ with Method 1(2) without further assumptions on the state.
+Since the measurements of Alice and Bob are block-diagonal with respect to the subspaces of total photon number, as we will show below in Eq.~(7) and Eq.~(8), we can also assume without loss of generality that the state $\rho$ shows the same structure.
+This follows from the fact that the measurement structure allows us to assume that a quantum nondemolition measurement of the total photon number is executed before the actual measurement itself.

-In order to verify entanglement, we need to know how to accurately describe the measurements on the polarization qubit and on the time-bin qubit.
-For the polarization qubit, we measure it in the \textit{horizontal}/\textit{vertical} or \textit{diagonal}/\textit{anti-diagonal} basis, i.e. along the z- or x-axis in the Bloch sphere.
-In the \textit{horizontal}/\textit{vertical} basis, these measurements are represented as \begin{widetext}
+In order to verify entanglement, we need to know how to accurately describe the measurements on the polarization and the time-bin qubit.
+For the polarization qubit, we measure it in the horizontal/vertical or diagonal/anti-diagonal basis, i.e. along the Z- or X-axis in the Bloch sphere.
+These measurements are represented as